February 27th, 2010 (updated June 22nd, 2012)

 Nov 9, 2004: Bank of Scotland grants a £37m facility to Rangers, even as the football club launches a £57m share issue.
 Bizarrely, the club’s owner David Murray insists he is determined to eradicate Rangers debt as quickly as possible!

-Nov 23, 2004: Crosby writes a letter to Paul Moore, stating that the decision to eliminate his role and replace him with someone who lacked knowledge or experience of risk management (the saleswoman extraordinaire Jo Dawson) was ”mine and mine alone”.
+Nov 23, 2004: After Paul Moore, who was only doing his job, complains about the suppression of his report, Crosby personally fires him.
+Crosby writes him a letter, stating that the decision to eliminate his role and replace him with someone who lacked knowledge or experience of risk management (the saleswoman extraordinaire Jo Dawson) was “mine and mine alone”.

 Dec 2004: The bank announces details of a share buyback of up to £750m and declares that its 2004 profit will beat forecasts.
 HBOS shares are on a roll…